-The decision to pursue theological education can be a challenging endeavor with many different factors to consider.
+The decision to pursue theological education can be a challenge with many different factors to consider.
 Responding to God's call and a desire to pursue theological education involves faith and preparation.

 A Diverse Ecumenical Community

-A vibrant and inclusive community of learning and spiritual formation, Lancaster Theological Seminary values diversity and the integration of intellectual, spiritual, social, and vocational learning.
-We have a diverse group of dedicated scholars and teachers representing different faith traditions, sharing a commitment to bring faith and intellect to bear in educating leaders for faith communities and the wider world.
+A vibrant and inclusive community of learning and spiritual formation, Lancaster Seminary values diversity and the integration of intellectual, spiritual, social, and vocational learning.
+Our dedicated scholars and teachers represent different faith traditions, and share a commitment to bring faith and intellect to bear in educating leaders for faith communities and the wider world.